Your Guide To Kalbarri Skywalk (And Other Nearby Sites!)

 - A hat that won’t blow off – the wind is no joke, there’s a cemetery of hats directly down the platform.

-If you’ll visit during summer, bring a fly screen or a net to hang from your hat.
-The flies here are huge.
+If you visit during summer, bring a fly screen or a net to hang from your hat.
+The flies here can come in armys.

 Other incredible attractions near Kalbarri Skywalk